 Organizations can also use this open-ended question to discover the just noticeable difference in the price while other attributes are kept constant.
 Van Westerndorp Price Sensitivity Analysis (PSA) can determine what change in price is acceptable to customers corresponding to change in features.
 People might value features more as compared to the price.
 In such a case, they might ignore the slight increase in the price.
 However, if the customers are too price-sensitive, they might notice even a slight increase in price.
 If this change is not acceptable to them, they might switch to competitors.

 Companies that have already launched their products can understand how they can further increase consumption.
-Also, Van Westendorp's price sensitivity meter will help them find how their consumers perceive their products in terms of value and price.
+Van Westendorp's price sensitivity meter will help them find how their consumers perceive their products in terms of value and price.

 You can analyze the survey results on the dashboard and report.

 The intersection of specific data points gives an idea about how respondents view price-value through the Optimal Price Point (OPP) and the Indifference Price Point (IDP).
 At OPP, an equal number of respondents consider the price as 'too expensive' or 'too cheap'.
-At IDP, an equal number of participants believe the price is either 'cheap' or 'expensive'.
+At IDP, an equal amount of participants believe the price is either 'cheap' or 'expensive'.

 You can find the Point of marginal cheapness (PMC) - the price point where you will lose more sales due to poor quality than would be won from bargain hunters.
-The Point of marginal expensiveness (PME) is the price point above, which price is a significant concern.
+The Point of Marginal Expensiveness (PME) is the price point above, which price is a significant concern.
 Here the respondent feels that the product is too expensive.

-Learn more about this feature and how to add this question with our help file on Van Westendorp's question..
+Learn more about this feature and how to add this question with our help file on Van Westendorp's question.